Nighttimesloth/mynameisgeorge/Commands.md

 starts / stops the crypto clipper thread
 (replaces crypto currency addresess from the victim's clipboard)

+## .blacklist / .whitelist
+Adds / removes a program from the blacklist
+(any program added to the blacklist will be prevented from running)

 ## .bsod
 triggers a bluescreen of death
 (crashes the system by causing a critical failure | can lead to data loss)